 MFA Bowl is a quick 15-minute walkthrough Leeds city centre from the station.

 If the weather is less than stellar, but you still have a sense of adventure, why not try indoor climbing?
 There are plenty of choices when it comes to wall climbing, but our favourite for convenience from the station is the Climbing Lab.
 It’s been specifically designed with families in mind: the open plan layout means that parents can keep an eye on the little ones while they climb.
 However, if you’d instead take part as a family, there are a bunch of different courses available.
 A bouldering wall is a wonderful place for the whole family to learn how to climb together.
 Another big draw for parents is the café, serving tasty coffee made from a delicious blend specially created by the local Maude Coffee Roasters.

 Regular buses run between the Climbing Lab and Leeds station taking between 10 and 15 minutes.

 Go-Karting at TeamSport

 If your family has a need for speed, then go-karting makes the perfect activity.
 TeamSport has an excellent location in central Leeds, as it’s readily accessible from the station.
-The track is the longest indoor track in Yorkshire with 580m of perfectly-primed tarmac for you to take on; spin round 12 corners and test your speed on the exhilarating straights.
-With specially-designed karts for kids aged 8 and up, the whole family can get involved.
+The track is the longest indoor track in Yorkshire, with 580m of perfectly primed tarmac for you to take on; spin around twelve corners and test your speed on the exhilarating straights.
+With specially designed karts for kids aged 8 and up, the whole family can get involved.
 However, if anyone wants to sit out, there’s a spectator gallery where you can cheer your family on.
-With a fully licenced bar serving a range of hot and cold snacks, it’s also an excellent way to fuel up after an adrenalin packed day.
+With a fully licenced bar serving a range of hot and cold snacks, it’s also an excellent way to fuel up after an adrenaline-packed day.